gpuweb/WSL/Spec/source/index.rst

 * float4x2, or matrix<float, 4, 2>
 * float4x3, or matrix<float, 4, 3>
 * float4x4, or matrix<float, 4, 4>

+.. todo:: Should we have int or bool matrices?

 Samplers
 """"""""